-This depends a lot on your home’s construction style in the area of the flood.
+This depends greatly on your home’s construction style in the flood area.
 Do you have brick walls?
 Or a concrete floor?
 Is there any insulation inside your wall?
 There are quite a few factors.

-Most commonly, wooden floors and drywall are the highest at risk, of being damaged by water.
-It takes a reasonable amount of effort to replace sections like these in your home.
+Most commonly, wooden floors and drywall are at the highest risk of water damage.
+It takes a reasonable effort to replace sections like these in your home.

 Long-lasting effects of water damage could be difficult to detect.
 It can also cause problems like allergies or asthma.
-So if you come across any signs of a previously water-damaged area in your home, get it checked out by a professional.
+So if you see any signs of a previously water-damaged area in your home, get it checked out by a professional.

-Having an automatic shut off valve would reduce the number of structures or other surrounding items that would get wet.
+An automatic shut-off valve would reduce the number of structures or other surrounding items that would get wet.
 At the very worst, a small area of your floor could get wet.
-This isn’t nearly as difficult, to get the area back into a dry state again.
+This isn’t nearly as difficult to get the area back into a dry state again.

 And that’s how you implement washing machine flood protection.

-I’m sure that the value of an automatic washing machine shut off valve speaks for itself.
-It has become quite a necessary device for residential applications and preventing damage.
+I’m sure that the value of an automatic washing machine shut-off valve speaks for itself.
+It has become quite a necessary device for residential applications and for preventing damage.

 Reducing the risk of costly water damage is wise and leans toward prevention rather than cure.

-They definitely don’t make them like they used to, so it’s highly recommended to take precautions.
+They don’t make them like they used to, so taking precautions is highly recommended.